 - 13.1 Physically Disabled Shooters: A shooter who because of a physical disability cannot fire from one or more of the prescribed shooting positions outlined in these Rules, or who must use special equipment or gloves when firing, is privileged to petition the NRA Protest Committee for permission to assume a special position or to use modified equipment, or both.
 This petition will be in the form of a written request from the person concerned to the Committee outlining in detail the reasons why the special position must be assumed or the special equipment must be used.
 The petition will be accompanied by pictures of the shooter in the position he desires approved and, if special equipment is required. the pictures will show how that equipment is used.
 The petition and all pictures must be furnished in exact duplicate.
-The petition must be accompanied by a medical doctor's statement if the physical handicap is not completely evident in the pictures submitted.

-- Each petition will be reviewed by the NRA

-Protest Committee.
-The Committee may

-require additional or supplementary

-statements, medical information or pictures.

-If approved, the NRA Secretary will issue a

-special authorization certificate to the

-individual concerned listing approval

-conditions and necessary pictures attached.

-- Shooters who have received special authorization certificates will be required to carry them when competing in competition governed by NRA rules, and to present them when requested by Tournament Officials.

-- 3. In the event of a Protest involving the position or the equipment used by such a shooter, the Official Referee, Three Member Jury, or Tournament Supervisor will compare the questioned position or equipment with the certificate and photographs presented by the shooter.
+The petition must be accompanied by a medical doctor's statement if the physical handicap is not completely evident in the pictures submitted. - Each petition will be reviewed by the NRA Protest Committee.
+The Committee may require additional or supplementary statements, medical information or pictures.
+If approved, the NRA Secretary will issue a special authorization certificate to the individual concerned listing approval conditions and necessary pictures attached. - 2.
+Shooters who have received special authorization certificates will be required to carry them when competing in competition governed by NRA rules, and to present them when requested by Tournament Officials. - 3.
+In the event of a Protest involving the position or the equipment used by such a shooter, the Official Referee, Three Member Jury, or Tournament Supervisor will compare the questioned position or equipment with the certificate and photographs presented by the shooter.
 If the shooter's position or equipment does not, in the opinion of the Tournament Official, conform to that authorized by the NRA Secretary, or if the shooter has no authorized certificate or pictures, the protest shall be allowed and the shooter will be required to change immediately to the position or equipment

-- which has been approved or to an otherwise legal position or equipment. - Should a Protest be carried beyond Tournament Official level, the Protest Procedures in Section 16 will be followed. - National Records may not be established by use of scores fired in special positions or with special equipment as may be authorized according to this rule. - 6.
-Two types of authorizations are issued: temporary and permanent.
+- which has been approved or to an otherwise legal position or equipment. - Should a Protest be carried beyond Tournament Official level, the Protest Procedures in Section 16 will be followed. - National Records may not be established by use of scores fired in special positions or with special equipment as may be authorized according to this rule. - Two types of authorizations are issued: temporary and permanent.
 Permanent authorizations are issued to competitors who are permanently disabled.

-13.2 Temporary Disability - Substitute Positions: Any shooter who has a temporary physical disability which prevents the shooter from using a specified position as defined in these Rules, may assume a more difficult substitute position as follows:
+13.2 Temporary Disability - Substitute Positions:

+Any shooter who has a temporary physical disability which prevents the shooter from using a specified position as defined in these Rules, may assume a more difficult substitute position as follows:

-- The substitute position to be used at 25 yards will be Standing Without Support. - The substitute position to be used at 50 yards will be standing weak hand with support from behind barricade, unless the shooter is unable to shoot with the weak hand in which case the shooter will shoot from the sitting position.
+- 1. Stock Duty Gun Division Matches: - a.
+The substitute position to be used at 25 yards is standing weak handed using the barricade for cover and support. - 2.
+Open Class Division Matches: - a.
+The substitute position to be used at 25 yards will be Standing Without Support. - b.
+The substitute position to be used at 50 yards will be standing weak hand with support from behind barricade unless the shooter is unable to shoot with the weak hand in which case the shooter will shoot from the sitting position.